Lizet Pena sells her books through Amazon’s Seller Central, but now she owes the company money. What happened? And can she get a refund?

 Amazon says having the lowest or near lowest price can help boost sales, “but it is never our intent to encourage you to list an item at a price point where you are actually losing money on it.”

 All fine and dandy, except that now you can’t even pay the $4.74 you owe the company?
 I decided to forward your case to Amazon to see what was going on.
 A representative contacted you and said that because of a “bug” in its software, you were unable to settle your debt.
+Sometimes it is necessary to escalate matters to senior management.
+This comprehensive guide will teach you how to do it.

 Amazon agreed to not charge you the $4.74.
 Next time, if your books aren’t worth that much, consider making a donation to the library.